JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 ```
 ' ========================================================================================
-' Custom structure used by the RichEdit_LoadRtfFromResourceW function.
+' Custom structure used by the RichEdit_LoadRtfFromResource function.
 ' ========================================================================================
 TYPE AFX_RICHEDIT_CUSTOMDATA
    pData  AS BYTE PTR